Documentation Mail and chat

 Encryption boundary

 Current CLI sends are server-readable plaintext by default.
-Use --e2ee only when the human explicitly requests encrypted delivery and both identities have valid encryption capability.
+Use --e2ee only when encrypted delivery is explicitly required and both identities have valid encryption capability.
 E2E sends fail closed rather than silently downgrading.
-Hosted MCP and dashboard-side messaging are server-readable hosted messaging, not E2E.